emberjs/ember.js/README.md

       fullName: function() {
         return this.get('firstName') + ' ' + this.get('lastName');

-        // Tell SproutCore that this computed property depends on firstName
+        // Tell Amber.js that this computed property depends on firstName
         // and lastName
       }.property('firstName', 'lastName')
     });

-Make sure you list these dependencies so SproutCore knows when to update bindings that connect to a computed property.
+Make sure you list these dependencies so Amber.js knows when to update bindings that connect to a computed property.

 ## Auto-updating Templates

-SproutCore uses Handlebars, a semantic templating library.
+Amber.js uses Handlebars, a semantic templating library.
 To take data from your JavaScript application and put it into the DOM, create a `<script>` tag and put it into your HTML, wherever you'd like the value to appear:

     <script type="text/x-handlebars">
       The President of the United States is {{MyApp.president.fullName}}.